New Masters: Retrospective assessment and legacy

 Retrospectively, New Masters has received primarily mixed reviews by critics, mostly owing to the orchestration.
 Noel Coppage of Stereo Review found the album to be "outlandishly overproduced", with "needless blasts, tinkles, and rattles intrude on almost every song".
 He notes "Come on Baby (Shift That Log)" as an exception, but derides "Moonstone" as "buried under glop".
 Despite this, Coppage found that every song had appeal.
-AllMusic critic Bruce Eder stated that the album was as "uneven musically" as Stevens' debut album album "was bold", but noted that the two albums were "more of the same" albeit believed New Masters to be less interesting as a "late 1967 release".
-He noted the albums diverse tracks, ranging from the "pop balladry" of "Smash Your Heart", the whimsiness of "Moonstone" the folky-pop, which he believed to be "highly derivative" in some cases.
+AllMusic critic Bruce Eder stated that the album was as "uneven musically" as Stevens' debut album "was bold", but noted that the two albums were "more of the same" albeit believed New Masters to be less interesting as a "late 1967 release".
+He noted the albums diverse tracks, ranging from the "pop balladry" of "Smash Your Heart", the whimsiness of "Moonstone", the folky-pop "Kitty".
+He believed the material to be "highly derivative" in some cases.
 He singled out "The First Cut Is the Deepest" and "Come on Baby (Shift That Log)" as the album's highlights.

 Stevens' parted way with Hurst shortly after the release of New Masters, this time prompted by Hurst booking Stevens onto a pantomime production, something he detested.
 When Stevens' declined the offer, the agent told Stevens' he was "making the biggest mistake of his life".
 For Hurst, 1968 was a "long interminable legal wrangle", all of which led AllMusic critic Bruce Eder to categorize New Masters as a "truly a lawyers' record".
 Although Stevens was allowed to produce the follow-up single "Lovely City (Where Do You Laugh)?" with Noel Walker, Deram were still unwilling to let Stevens' record in a singer-songwriter style, something that prompted Stevens to seek increasingly more expensive arrangements for his singles and studio sessions in order to prompt Deram to pre-emptively terminate his recording contract.
 Stevens owed Deram one final single by April 1969, which caused him to reunite with Hurst one final time for a studio session at Olympic.
 The song recorded, "Where Are You", was described by Hurst as their "swan song"; the single, released in June 1969, failed to chart after which Deram let go of his contract.
 Stevens subsequently signed with Island Records and recorded under producer Paul Samwell-Smith "by the end of the year".